 This is how polished concrete is normally done, but getting decent concrete layers and a suitable mix is tough to find (we do not lay ready-mix concrete slabs).

-Have a pourable self levelling screed applied over the insulation and underfloor heating to a thickness of 55-75mm, creating a smooth and flat surface over which a CARRcrete Designer Concrete Overlay can be applied to a thickness of 10mm.
+Have a pourable self levelling screed applied over the insulation and underfloor heating to a thickness of 55-75mm, creating a smooth and flat surface over which a concrete overlay can be applied to provide the wearing layer to the floor.
+Overlay products are manufactured with ingredients and colour pigments that allow far greater control over the finished look of the concrete.
+If you have a particular requirement, a certain colour, particular aggregate or cloudy shading then a overlay such as our PROtop and PROtop Loft.

 This provides you with the highest quality finish and a more durable surface than standard concrete.